Preparing students for success

 Writing Studies

 Targeted instruction for writing skills includes learning sentence level skills like incorporating conjunction words, appositives, combining and expanding sentences.
+Students will learn skills and strategies to enhance their written expression guided by methods from The Writing Revolution (Hochman, Wexler 2017).

-While mastering their sentence skills, students learn how to effectively use the SPO (Single Paragraph Outline) to plan and organize their writing for different text structures.
-As a skills-based class, students will become stronger readers and writers through the examination of expository texts.
-In 8th grade, students prepare for high school using a variety of strategies starting at the sentence level and working toward multiple paragraph written compositions.
+8th Grade: Middle schoolers prepare for the upper school using a variety of strategies starting at the sentence level and working toward multiple paragraph compositions.
 Students master the concepts of key words and phrases, abbreviations, and symbols when annotating text, while also building on their sentence expansion skills to apply to written compositions.

 Art